joshwadd/Vehicle_detection/README.md

 ## Feature Extraction

-Deciding one the best features to extract from the image
+Deciding on the best features to extract from the image

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ0NDEyMjMwXX0=
+eyJoaXN0b3J5IjpbLTgyMTQzMTQ3N119
 -->